Configuration of heating and water meters (MBus)

 • Mode: consumption

-Under additional parameters, insert the "key-value" pairs:
+Under additional parameters, we insert the "key-value" pairs:

 secondary_ad for the secondary address: 92811594FFFFFFFF